riccihenrique/FaceRecognition_in_C/README.md

 - Execute the webcamTest function to use webCam or imgTest to use an image of your system.

-## ONLY USE IMAGES .BMP, BOTH IN TRAIN AND TEST.
-IMAGENS IN OTHER FORMAT DON'T WORK.
+## ONLY USE IMAGES .BMP, BOTH IN TRAINING AND TEST.
+IMAGES IN OTHER FORMATS DON'T WORK.